What are microplastics and why are they a problem for the environment? Rest assured, we never use microplastics in our organic beauty products.

 Plastic particles are widely considered an environmental hazard and Green People refuses to use microplastics or liquid polymer plastic in any of our products.

-We do not use glitter or PEGs in any of our leave-on or rinse-off products, and even our natural mascaras are microplastic free!
+We do not use glitter or PEGs in any of our products, and even our natural mascaras are microplastic free!

 Why are microplastics a pollution problem?